 The Model 26-2800 Leveling System utilizes the existing auxiliary combine hydraulic system for its hydraulic requirements with the exception of the addition of a leveling manifold section into the original combine hydraulic manifold.
-Starting in 2004 all combines that are dealer installed will have a stand-alone manifold due to the inability to add valve sections to the Case manifold stack.
-The following hydraulic schematics on pages 26 & 27 cover the leveling system circuitry.
-Consult your combine's operator's manual or contact your Case-IH dealer for diagnostics and maintenance regarding the remainder of the hydraulic system.
+The following hydraulic schematic covers the leveling system circuitry.
+Consult your combine's operators manual or contact your Case-IH dealer for diagnostics and maintenance regarding the remainder of the hydraulic system.